erikgb/cel-approver-policy-plugin/README.md

 ## CEL plugin

-This repo contains an experimental plugin `cel-approver-policy-plugin` that allows to specify CEL expressions for CSR attributes that is used to decide if `CertificateRequest`s can be approved.
+This repo contains an experimental plugin `cel-approver-policy-plugin` that allows to specify CEL expressions used to decide if `CertificateRequest`s can be approved.

 See an example `CertificateRequestPolicy` that allows issuance if all `dnsName`s ends with `<namespace>.svc` or `<namespace>.svc.cluster.local`: